jdossgollin/2020-advent-code/README.md

+# SPOILER ALERT

-# Advent of Code 2020
+## My Solutions for Advent of Code 2020

-**SPOILER ALERT**

 These are my solutions for the 2020 [Advent of Code](https://adventofcode.com/).
 I'm trying to learn Julia and this is a fun way to develop my skills.
-Solutions may not be the best possible way to solve the problems.

-I may also run out of time later this month.

 ## Structure